Marcio Kogan

+Career

 Early work

 During the first years of his career, the architectural projects were divided with Kogan's dedication to film-making.
 Between 1973 and 1979 he produced – together with Isay Weinfeld – 13 short films in Super 8, winning numerous awards in national festivals.
 In 1983, the two made another short film, now in 35mm, “Idos com o Vento”, which received a prize at the Gramado Festival and at the Ibero-American Cine Huelva in Spain.
 Five years later, they launched their first and only long-feature, Fire and Passion (1988), with a star-filled cast that included Mira Haar, Cristina Mutarelli, Carlos Moreno, Rita Lee and Fernanda Montenegro.
 All of their film productions had a strong relation with humor, above all through visual jokes, expressed by the interaction of the characters and the scenario.

 In Architecture, the principal projects of the onset of his career were the buildings of his office in 1977 (located in São Paulo) – where he still maintains his activities – and Edificio Ljis (a 12-floor Residential building), finished in 1980.
 Other than there solo projects, he also did with Weinfeld the Goldfarb House in 1989, which brought references of Vila Arpel From the film My Uncle by Jacques Tati.

-The 1990s
+1990s

 During the 1990s, Kogan and Weinfeld designed the Metropolis Building (a residential tower in Morumbi), finished in 1996, and the Hotel Fasano, one of the most important luxury hotels in São Paulo, and headed by a traditional family of restaurateurs of the city.
 Construction of Fasano started in 1996 and was completed in 2003.
 The partnership in film-making opened for exhibits about architecture and humor.

 Among the individual architectural projects developed in the 1990s, the outstanding ones are the Larmod Store and the Uma Store in Vila Madalena.
 The projects explored the internal spatiality with large ceiling-heights and minimized the use of materials and colors, almost always done in white mortar.